aprameya17/Dashtoon-Generative-AI-Assignment/README.md

 # Dashtoon Generative AI Assignment

-This repository contains code for an image style transfer algorithm using VGG19 neural network architecture.
+This repository contains code for a deep learning model capable of adapting an existing work to resemble the aesthetic of any art.

 ## Setup and Usage

-### Environment Setup

 1. **Clone the Repository**
    ```bash
    git clone https://github.com/aprameya17/Dashtoon-Generative-AI-Assignment.git